Gandi/libvmod-unidirectors/README.rst

 .. _func_director.leastconn:

-VOID director.leastconn()
+VOID director.leastconn(INT)
 ----------------------------

 Prototype
-	VOID director.leastconn()
+	VOID director.leastconn(INT slow_start)

 Description
 	Configure a director as least connections.

-	The leastconn director distributes load over the backends with a weight based on number of connections.
+	The director chooses the less busy backend server.
+	A weight based on number of connections is used on default backend.
+	The slow start optional parameter is defined in seconds.

 Example
-	udir.leastconn();
+	udir.leastconn(30);

 .. _func_director.random: